fboglind/lis070-su-admin-project/README.md

 ## Note

 - Data will be made available elsewhere (Zenodo or Kaggle)
-- Project is still ongoing and will be updated continously
+- Project is still ongoing and will be updated continuously